Skip to main content

 So, how do we go about doing that?
 As you’ve likely already guessed, politeness will be critical.
 It’s also going to require a bit of finesse.

 “Non can be merely a starting point for negotiation in many interactions,” The Bonjour Effect clarifies.
 So let’s take that into consideration.
 At a restaurant with no seats, you can start by accepting there’s no room now, but perhaps you can leave your name on the list and provide a phone number.
-Then, you’d say, the restaurant can call you if there’s any cancellations or a table otherwise opens up.
+Then the restaurant can call you if there’s any cancellations or a table otherwise opens up.
 Take this chance to get a drink at another bar, or even just stroll around the block until something else grabs your eye.

 This little trick works surprisingly often, and there’s a great chance you’ll receive a call sooner than you expect with the good news that a table opened up.